 Overall, it looks sturdy and feels very comfortable in hands, though with 195gms, it’s a bit weighty.

 Performance and battery

 It is a Mediatek Helio G70 gaming chipset under the hood that is built for entry-level phones and surprisingly this one goes head to head with some of the mid-range contenders.
-The AnTuTu ranking (177581) shows it equals the Redmi Note 8 (177451) but a little behind the Honor 9X (181341), Vivo S1 Pro (181778) and Huawei Y9s 2019 (178183).
+The AnTuTu ranking (177581) shows it equals the Redmi Note 8 (177451) but is a little behind the Honor 9X (181341), Vivo S1 Pro (181778), and Huawei Y9s 2019 (178183).
 In fact, it is far better in scores than last year’s Samsung Galaxy A20 and A30.

 Our unit had 3GB RAM and 32GB internal storage.
 Depending upon the market, there are 2GB and 4GB RAM variants available as well, with 32GB and 64GB internal storage.